Using the Cutting Layout

 • Loading and saving the Cutting Layout

 The cutting layout can be saved to a file and reused later.
 By loading a previously saved cutting layout there is no need to run optimization.
-To load/save the cutting layout use the "Load" and "Save" button from the buttons bar.
+To load/save the cutting layout use the "Load" and "Save" buttons from the buttons bar.

 The text file has the following format: